 Let them know you trust them, but at the same time feel free to show disappointment if this trust is broken.
 More information and advice is available from the FRANK website.

 Finding out more

 When you do talk:

 - try to talk to your child about the issue because if you don’t, they may end up getting the wrong information

-- knowledge is power — find out information from the Talk to Frank website or call the Talk to Frank drugs information helpline on 0800 77 66 00
+- knowledge is power — find out information from the FRANK website or call the FRANK drugs information helpline on 0800 77 66 00

 - get someone to help you — it helps to have someone else in the room whom your child likes and respects